 Most of Rome rejoiced upon receiving the news of the death of the hated emperor.
 Apparently, some order had been restored and the people celebrated in the streets.
-However, Maximinus still had supporters among the soldiers and the praetorian guard was most unhappy about the two new emperors, Pupienus and Balbus, who – to add insult to injury – did not like each other very much either.
+However, Maximinus still had supporters among the soldiers and the praetorian guard was most unhappy with the two new emperors, Pupienus and Balbus, who – to add insult to injury – did not like each other very much either.
 In June, the praetorians prepared to storm the imperial palace to capture or kill the two men.
 Pupienus wanted to use some Germanic auxiliaries against them, but Balbinus tried to block this, fearing that his rival was going to use these forces to make himself sole emperor.
 So while Pupienus and Balbinus were squabbling, the praetorians forced their way into the palace and captured the elderly Augusti.
 The men were tortured and dragged through the streets to the Castra Praetoria.
 When the Germanic auxiliaries heard the news, they hastened to intervene and save the emperors – they were especially devoted to Pupienus – but the men had already been murdered.

 The praetorians now made Gordianus III the new Augustus.
 For the next few years, a 13-year-old would rule the Roman Empire, but for the next couple of years the real power behind the throne was the praetorian prefect Gaius Timesitheus.
 The Germanic troops had no desire to fight for a few corpses and retreated to their quarters.
 Peace returned to the streets of Rome.

 – Herodianus, The Roman Histories VII.1-12, VIII.1-8;